SPACE 3.0 believes that the collection, preservation, and expanded access to space materials that document its history is of vital importance.

 Seeking funding for a space history related activity?
 SPACE 3.0’s “One Small Step” grant is open throughout the year to individuals and organizations, whenever the need presents.
 We seek proposals where $250-$1,000 could make a real difference–ideas such as digitizing historical documents, collecting an oral history, creating podcasts, or filling gaps at the Space Business & Commerce Archives.
 Click here to visit the grant program page and learn more.

-SPACE 3.0 plans to support efforts to collect, transcribe, and digitize oral histories along with providing training on conducting them.
+SPACE 3.0 supports efforts to collect, transcribe, and digitize oral histories along with providing training on conducting them.

 SPACE 3.0 intends to partner with a major university MBA program and provide financial support for an initiative that will have MBA students, as part of their required case studies project, research a commercial space endeavor or entrepreneur to expand the overall body of knowledge.